KczBen/vef2-2025-e/README.md

 Subject to change

 This roughly represents the effort put into the project *besides the path tracing code*.
 I'm just doing that part for fun.
-* 50% Researching WebAssembly capabilities
 * 30% Integration with JavaScript
+* 25% Researching WebAssembly capabilities
+* 25% Researching Rust capabilities
 * 20% Overall usability - UI, path tracing accuracy (as is in the book)

 ## Building